I talk a lot about what it means to be ‘green’, a term that has the power to be just as damning as satisfying.

 Digging a little deeper, it’s surprising how much the study of green feels like a social science.

 Bruce Smith (The Key of Green) rightly points out that green ‘has the power to upset’.
 He notes that it is part noun, part adjective, part adverb, and part verb.
-Then, more controversially, he describes green as ‘not a thing’ but ‘a relationship’.
-To experience it, he says ‘you need space, time and a human body’.
+Then, becoming more abstract, he describes green as ‘not a thing’ but ‘a relationship’ – whatever that means.

 For Robert Watson (Back to Nature), Marvell’s poem is a fall into Cartesian dualism in which actual nature and perceived nature become distinct, because a “green shade” is never quite identical with the “green thought” that represents it in human consciousness – whatever that means.

 Between the ecological and the philosophical, one risks getting cast so far adrift in theory that we forget the literary component that inspired it all.

 Thankfully, that’s less the case for Linda Woodbridge’s chapter on ‘Green Shakespeare’ (The Scythe of Saturn).
 Woodbridge notes that Shakespeare wrote in an age of deforestation and mass urbanization, where green nature was shrinking.
 By the early seventeenth century, the population of London had risen by 50% in just fifty years, prompting James I’s attempt to limit the quota of people entering the city.

 She finds in Shakespeare’s writing the magic of fertility rites and a joy in fertile lands.
 His plays concentrate on the fertile months and festivals of the year, she says, with 44 references to the months between March to June compared with just 10 to the rest – and winter is only ever associated with trouble.
 It’s an elegantly themed approach, but a shame that there’s little attention to the varied use of ‘green’ throughout his oeuvre.